GitCoding123/ClickToCopy/README.md

 # ClickToCopy
-100 Days of Java--Day 7: A simple program that demonstrates a click-to-copy feature.
+100 Days of JavaScript--Day 7: A simple program that demonstrates a click-to-copy feature.